 Berry: into the blender, some (abt 1 cup) frozen organic berries (strawbs and raspberries), Natural Raw C coconut water (abt 1-2 cups), a pour of additive-free coconut milk, two finger pinches of shredded coconut, splash of vanilla extract, and a tbs of rice malt syrup if you need it.
 Blend until smooth.
 Pour into jar with a lid, mix through 2tbs chia seeds and 6 heaped tbs of cooked quinoa.
 Pop in fridge to set.

 Piña Colada – into the blender, a slab (abt 2-3cm thick) of fresh pineapple, peeled and core removed, cut into chunks, with coconut water, coconut milk, a handful of macadamia nuts, shredded coconut and rice malt syrup (again if needed).
 Then same instructions as above.

-For lunch: I add some heaped spoonfuls of the quinoa to some sauteed broccoli and other veg, with bone broth or tamari, added seeds and nuts or an egg.
+I add some heaped spoonfuls of the quinoa to some sauteed broccoli and other veg, with bone broth or tamari, and add seeds and nuts or an egg.

 You can also whip up a quick quinoa and veg frittata – four eggs, leftover roasted veg or grated fresh veg, herbs of choice (rosemary is a good one), nutritional yeast or a little full fat organic cheddar and heaped tablespoons of quinoa (4-6 usually, mix should still be sloppy).
 Into a moderate oven until cooked through (abt 15-20 mins).
 This is a good recipe to make on a Sunday afternoon/night and use for lunches during the week.